AdobeDocs/workfront.en/help/quicksilver/agile/get-started-with-agile-in-workfront/configure-scrum.md

 1. Click the **Switch team** icon ![Switch team icon](assets/switch-team-icon.png), then either select a new team from the drop-down menu or search for a team in the search bar.

-1. Select the agile&nbsp;team that you want to manage.
+1. Select the agile team that you want to manage.
 1. Click the **More** menu, then select **Edit**.

    Only team members with either a Plan or Work license see this option.

    ![](assets/edit-team-settings-350x205.png)

-1. In the&nbsp;Agile&nbsp;section, in the&nbsp;Associate Card Color to&nbsp;area, select from the following options:
+1. In the Agile section, in the Associate Card Color to area, select from the following options:

-   * **Project**:&nbsp;Colors are associated with&nbsp;the project that the story is tied to.
-(When a story is created, it must be associated with a project, as described in&nbsp;"Creating an Agile Story.")
+   * **Project**: Colors are associated with the project that the story is tied to.
+(When a story is created, it must be associated with a project, as described in [Create an Agile Story](/help/quicksilver/agile/work-in-an-agile-environment/create-an-agile-story.md).
 All tasks from the same project are displayed with the same color.
-   * **Free Form**:&nbsp;All cards are displayed as blue by default until a user changes the color manually, as described in "Categorizing Stories by Color" in&nbsp;"Creating and Managing Agile Iterations."
+   * **Free Form**: All cards are displayed as blue by default until a user changes the color manually, as described in [Categorize stories by color on the Scrum board](/help/quicksilver/agile/use-scrum-in-an-agile-team//scrum-board/categorize-stories-by-color.md).
-   * **Priority**:&nbsp;Colors are associated with the story priority, as follows:
+   * **Priority**: Colors are associated with the story priority, as follows:

       * High = Red
       * Medium = Yellow
       * Low = Green
         If your system administrator has configured custom priorities for your Workfront system, the highest priority is red, the second-highest is yellow, and the third-highest is green.

-   * **Task Owner**:&nbsp;All stories with the same primary assignee are the same color.
+   * **Task Owner**: All stories with the same primary assignee are the same color.
 The primary assignee is the user who was first assigned to the task.

-1. Click&nbsp;**Save Changes**.
+1. Click **Save Changes**.

 ## Configure how dates are applied when adding work items to an iteration